Lab: Conservation of Matter

 lab.

 what you do in a few words in your notebook.
-You must
+You will use the following experiments to test the hypothesis:

 when your teacher burns magnesium.